 The AdamBots have supported FLL teams through nearly our entire history.
-This year, we started two FLL teams, bringing our total up to four teams mentored.
-We also started and continue to mentor 11 FLL Jr. teams this year.
-The AdamBots fully fund the 13 FIRST teams at Delta Kelly Elementary School.
+This year we are mentoring six teams.
+We also started and continue to mentor 14 FLL Jr. teams this year.
+The AdamBots fund the 20 FIRST teams at Delta Kelly Elementary School.
 We meet with each team at least once per week, guiding students to appreciate STEM fields of education and the values of FIRST.